Braden Medicare Insurance' Top 10 Most Frequently Asked Questions About Medicare

 You can take advantage of your initial enrollment window as early as three months before you turn 65.
 For those on disability, your Initial Enrollment Period window will begin after receiving Social Security for 24 months, and then again when you turn 65.

-This is one of the only scenarios where you will get two chances of an Initial Enrollment Period.
-The other scenario is if you retire, go back to work, get employer group coverage, and then retire again later.
-If you choose this, then you will qualify for a SEP (Special Enrollment Period).
+This is one of the few scenarios where you will receive two opportunities during the Initial Enrollment Period.
+The other scenario is if you retire, return to work, obtain employer group coverage, and then retire again later.
+If you choose this, you will qualify for a Special Enrollment Period (SEP).

-Therefore, you could have a gap in coverage.
+Therefore, you may have a coverage gap.
 If you didn’t maintain creditable coverage, you’d be subject to an endless Part B Premium penalty.

 WHO QUALIFIES FOR AUTOMATIC ENROLLMENT INTO MEDICARE?